Do you not like your job?

-Career Inspiration: #8.
-Listen to Ted Talks
+How to Find the Right Career for Me #8: Listen to Ted Talks

 There are lots of Ted Talks on Careers you can listen to.
 Go onto www.ted.com, and search for ‘Career’, and you will find specially curated playlists of Ted talks about careers.
 These talks will be some of the most viewed ted talks that are out there with several million views each.
 Two ones I really liked are:

 Scott Dinsmore: How to Find Work you Love